-EU's Almunia says ready to charge Gazprom in antitrust case
+EU's Almunia says ready to charge Gazprom in anti-trust case

-"It would be premature to anticipate when the next steps would be taken in this investigation, but we have now moved to the phase of preparing a statement of objections," EU Competition Commissioner Joaquin Almunia told a conference organized by the Lithuanian Competition Authority.
+"It would be premature to anticipate when the next steps would be taken in this investigation, but we have now moved to the phase of preparing a statement of objections," EU Competition Commissioner Joaquin Almunia told a conference organised by the Lithuanian Competition Authority.

 - Atheists face death in 13 countries, global discrimination: study